Narcos: Spin-off

 Narcos: Mexico was released on November 16, 2018.
 The story goes back to the 1980s, in Mexico, where it sets a shared world with the previous seasons of Narcos (which focus on Colombia), bringing back characters like Amado Carrillo (José María Yazpik) and Pablo Escobar (Wagner Moura), for small roles, and introducing new ones like the famous DEA Agent Kiki Camarena (Michael Peña), the drug kingpin Joaquín "El Chapo" Guzmán (Alejandro Edda), and Miguel Felix-Gallardo (Diego Luna), creator of the first Mexican drug cartel, depicting the clash between them and the eve of the catastrophic Mexican war on drugs.

-Video game
+Video games

+In November 2019 a turn-based strategy game, Narcos: Rise of the Cartels, was released for the Nintendo Switch, PlayStation 4, Windows and Xbox One.
+It is based on the first season of the show and was developed by Kuju Entertainment and published by Curve Digital.
+Players choose between playing for the side of the Narcos or the DEA where they control their squad of fighters.
+The game world's locations and characters were modeled after the series.

 A spinoff mobile game, Narcos: Cartel Wars Unlimited, was released in January 2023 for Android and iOS.
 It is available exclusively for Netflix subscribers, who can play it for free.
 Players control a drug kingpin and run their own cartel.